virangaperera/PlanetaryAngularMomentum/README.md

 * For the moons Phobos, Deimos, Iapetus, Dione, Titania, Oberon, Triton & Proteus a normalized moment of inertia of 0.4 is used but update those values as better estimates are made available.

 ## Contributing
 We would love for you to improve this script.
-Please let us know if you have sugguestions and/or questions.
+Please let us know if you have suggestions and/or questions.

 Contact info:
 Viranga Perera (vperera1@jhu.edu) and Ankit Barik (abarik@jhu.edu)